Peter Obi: You Are Not The Messiah.

 In addition, during his appearance at the Berekete family (Abuja) TV show, a confident woman asked Peter Obi, if you become the president of Nigeria, how would you force/compel state governors to pay salaries and gratuities?
 Peter Obi couldn’t answer that question.

-In fact, none of the presidential aspirants (Atiku, Tinubu, etc) would be able to answer this difficult question.
-That is the problem of Nigeria, and not who becomes the president of Nigeria.
+In fact, none of the presidential aspirants (Atiku, Tinubu, etc) could answer that question.
+That is the problem Nigeria faces, and not who becomes the president of Nigeria.
 The state governors are the major problems of Nigeria.

 The next set of hooligans holding Nigeria down is the members of the National Assembly.
 Peter Obi says he doesn’t give Shishi (money) to anyone to get things done.

-By this stance, his administration has failed before it started.
+By this stance, his administration had failed before it started.
 The National Assembly members depend heavily on Shishi before passing any law.

 The state governors have a cartel (governors’ forum) where they make decisions that protect their interests despite their party affiliations.
-It is all about their interests and never the interests of the people of the state they govern.
+It is all about their interests and never about the interests of the people they govern.

 Even President Obasanjo, with his intimidation against the National Assembly members, and threats of impeachment against the state governors, together with his mad dog called EFCC, was unable to tame them and have his way.
 In the end, he gave them Shishi to have things done.